Jasper2-0/NMNT-Lab-2/README.md

 For people not wel versed in coder-geek speak; A fancy screensaver with tunnels and pretty colors.

+### Raymarching Signed Distance Fields

+Raymarching is a technique that has gained quite some popularity with graphics enthouisast programmers (read; demoscene coders) for its simplicity and its speed.

+Imagine you and your monitor being placed into a virtual world.
+The eye is looking at the monitor (a rectangle), we'll name this rectangle the 'image plane'.
+By casting rays from the eye to the image plane, we can determine the direction of each ray.
+With its direction, we march along the ray (hence the term raymarching), in discrete steps.
+Every step, we check if we're close enough to a surface.
+This is done by evaluating a distance function.
+The distnace function returns a distance with is _signed_ (negative or positive) depending on whether we're inside, or outside the object.

+Many of these distance functions were collected by Inigo Quilez, and can be found [here](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm).

+Distance functions can not only be used to define primitive objets, but also:

+- operations on these object (union, subtraction, intersection)
+- domain operations (repetition, rotation, scaling)
+- deformations (displacements, blends and twists)

+In order to limit my exposure to all different options, I limited myself to spheres, subtractions and repetitions, as those in combination were already complex enough to wrap my head around.

 ## How was it created?